Reasons to apply for Red Bull Can You Make It? 2024

 No one knows what they’ll encounter as they head for Berlin, and luck is part of the adventure.
 But you can help make your own luck, because it’s not about who gets to Berlin first.
 Teams will be scored on three factors: the number of challenges they accomplish at designated checkpoints, a variety of tasks completed on an Adventure Challenge list, and their vlogging throughout the journey.

-In other words, the experiences every day matter more than beating the other teams to the finish line.
+In other words, daily experiences matter more than beating the other teams to the finish line.

 Ready for the adventure of a lifetime?
 You can apply – and keep up with all the Red Bull Can You Make It? news and developments – right here.